-The Louvain Innovation Network (LIN), established by UCL, assembles six university partners in promoting entrepreneurship and innovation.
+The Louvain Innovation Network (LIN), established by UCLouvain, assembles six university partners in promoting entrepreneurship and innovation.

 All of them aim to support and equip leaders of innovative and entrepreneurial projects in order to create new businesses.
 While highlighting university and partner resources, LIN provides greater publicity in a high-density space for available offers: training, coaching, funding sources, co-working spaces, offices and services.